retro16/acsi2stm/doc/protocols.md

 Any other byte sequence after 0x08 will return an error.

 Note: only the boot id responds to this command.

+#### 0x09: Install GemDrive

+Ask the ACSI2STM to install GemDrive.
+The ST enters in hook mode, then expects the STM32 to install GemDrive in RAM and follow up with the initialization process (just like command 0x11).

+Used by the boot loader returned by command 0x08.

 #### 0x0e: GEMDOS hook